micharbet/CLE/doc/HOWTO.md

   can be backslash escapes described in `man bash` like e.g. \w, \u, \A, etc and following percent enhancements defined in CLE:

-   %h ... shortened hostname, removed toplevel and subdomain, retaining other
+   %h ... shortened hostname - the value of $CLE_SHN
+          by default it contains removed top and subdomain, retaining other levels.
-          levels.
 E.g. six1.lab.brq.redhat.com would appear 'six1.lab.brq'
-          (the value of $CLE_SHN)
+          (refer to hostname shortening and $CLE_SRE for more options)

+   %H ... full host name - the value of $CLE_FHN.
+Ideally should be FQDN but
+          it depends on system configuration.
+CLE makes best effort to obtain all domain information and reconstruct the hostname.

    %i ... remote host IP